kubernetes-sigs/lws/docs/examples/sample/README.md

 ## Horizontal Pod AutoScaler (HPA)

-LWS expose a scale endpoint for HPA to trigger scaling.
+LWS supports the scale subresource for HPA to manage workload autoscaling.
 An example HPA yaml for LWS can be found [here](horizontal-pod-autoscaler.yaml)

 ## Exclusive Placement